CIS565-Fall-2014/Project3-Pathtracer/README_FRONT.md

 * http://www.siggraph.org/education/materials/HyperGraph/raytrace/rayplane_intersection.htm
 * https://github.com/citizen-of-infinity/SCHOOL-CIS-560-Raytracer/blob/master/CIS560hw2/intersect.cpp
 * Slide 793 in the FALL 2013 notes for CIS 560 - basically, using ^-1^T to correctly
   map the normal from normalized space to world space.
+    * Addendum: this actually turned out not to work because CUDA is too sensitive about using glm function in a "__host__ __device__" function like boxIntersectionTest().
+	  I bypassed this issue by calculating the real normal in planeIntersectionTest().

 ##### getRandomDirectionInSphere()